s2tephen/huntr/docs/design.md

 Goals of Huntr include:

-* Sort and display most pertinent information from Anne Hunter's emails
+* Sort and display the most pertinent information (e.g., deadlines, category, time/location) from Anne Hunter's emails
-* Allow users to personalize the listings that are most important to them
+* Allow users to curate the listings to their interests
-* Hook into users’ personal calendars
+* Let users export listings to their personal calendar systems
+* Experiment with building an web interface that integrates emails

 ### Context diagram